 Here’s an example of sentence casing on the left and title casing on the right:

-Sentence casing is also ‘friendlier’ and more human, something that IKEA always strives to be.
-IKEA’s way of writing is always simple, conversational, and respectful to the reader.
+Sentence casing is also ‘friendlier’ and more human, something that this company always strives to be.
+Our way of writing is always simple, conversational, and respectful to the reader.
 Besides it being easier to read and feeling ‘friendlier’, we also took into account our team and how we felt there was a need to set easy, unmistakable guidelines:

 According to Google’s first UX writer, Sue Factor, one of the main reasons why Google decided to go with sentence case was because it was just easier to explain to designers and engineers.
 In a product interface, it’s not always clear what’s considered a “title.”
 Is a tab name a title?
 How about a settings checkbox?
 Or a confirmation message?